sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              Riemann surfaces and Dessins d'enfant*, (2011)
              London Mathematical Society, Student Text 79.

 ..
+[GGMM2020] A. Garver, S. Grosser, J. Matherne, A. Morales, Counting linear extensions of
+              posets with determinants of hook lengths, :arxiv:`2001.08822`

+..
 [GGNS2013] \B. Gerard, V. Grosso, M. Naya-Plasencia, and F.-X. Standaert,
               *Block ciphers that are easier to mask: How far can we go?*; in CHES, (2013), pp. 383-399.